Abner W. C. Nowlin

-Abner Wentworth Clopton Nowlin (October 11, 1833 – March 7, 1906) was a farmer, Confederate officer, politician, editor and lawyer from Virginia, who spent the final years of his life assisting fellow veterans and others at the Central Union Mission in Washington, D.C.
+Abner Wentworth Clopton Nowlin (October 11, 1833 – March 7, 1906) was a farmer, Confederate officer, politician, editor and lawyer who spent the final years of his life assisting fellow veterans and others at the Central Union Mission in Washington, D.C.

 Early and family life

-Born in Carroll County, Virginia, to merchant Bryan Ward Nowlin (1796-1860) and his wife the former Martha Clopton, Abner Nowlin received a private education.
-By 1850, his father farmed in nearby Henry County, Virginia with the help of Abner and his other sons: Thomas Nowlin (b.
-1832), Dr. John B. W Nowlin (1836-1911) and David Nowlin (1839-1896).
+Born on October 11, 1833, in Carroll County, Virginia, to merchant Bryan Ward Nowlin (1796–1860) and his wife the former Martha Clopton, Abner Nowlin received a private education.
+By 1850, his father farmed in nearby Henry County, Virginia with the help of Abner and his other sons: Thomas Nowlin (born 1832), John B. W Nowlin (1836–1911) and David Nowlin (1839–1896).
 His family may have owned enslaved persons by 1850.

 Abner Nowlin received a private education, then graduated from the College of William and Mary in 1855, and read law.
 His paternal ancestors, three O'Nolan brothers (James, John and William Nowlan), emigrated from Ireland in the 18th century and helped settle southwest Virginia, changing the spelling of the family name to "Nowlin."

 He married Eugenia Adelaid Terry of Pittsylvania County on September 10, 1855, in Halifax County, but she died on December 6, 1859.
-The widower remarried, to Louisa N. Nowlin and raised her son Ernest; they also had daughters Lelia (b.
-1865) and Ruby (1866-1953).
+The widower remarried, to Louisa N. Nowlin and raised her son Ernest; they also had daughters Lelia (born 1865) and Ruby (1866–1953).
 Ruby was blind, and spent most of her adult life at a home for the blind in Washington, D.C.